A Flash of Illumination on the Greyhound Bus: Physicist Freeman Dyson on Creative Breakthrough and the Unconscious Mind

 “Invention,” Frankenstein author Mary Shelley wrote in contemplating how creativity works, “does not consist in creating out of void, but out of chaos” — the chaos of existing inspirations, properly comprehended and reconfigured into something new.
 Einstein termed this reordering “combinatory play.”
 But it is a process mostly unconscious, the product of which — the creative breakthrough we call originality — cannot be willed.
 It arrives unbidden, with an abruptness that often startles the very mind to which it alights — an exhilarating startlement the French polymath Henri Poincaré called “sudden illumination.”
 It constitutes the third stage in Graham Wallas’s pioneering 1926 guide to the four stages of the creative process — a moment Wallas described as “the culmination of a successful train of association, which may have lasted for an appreciable time, and which has probably been preceded by a series of tentative and unsuccessful trains.”

-A captivating account of one such moment of creative breakthrough comes from the great physicist Freeman Dyson (b.
-December 15, 1923) in Maker of Patterns: An Autobiography Through Letters (public library).
+A captivating account of one such moment of creative breakthrough comes from the great physicist Freeman Dyson (December 15, 1923–February 28, 2020) in Maker of Patterns: An Autobiography Through Letters (public library).